Linux

 This is the fourth part of a multi-part series describing how to build your own Linux router.

-Seal in front a rope
+Seal in front of a rope

 AI-Generated image by Google's Gemini